 For Craig, who is featured in Rawal’s movie Gather, food has been a lifelong passion.
 He grew uneasy at the fact that Native food was never represented in any of his culinary training.
-He connected with elders in his community to learn more about their traditional foods which had a transformative effect on him, and decided to focus not on creating Native meals for the world to see, but rather creating them for Native communities themselves.
+He connected with elders in his community to learn more about their traditional foods, which had a transformative effect on him, and he decided to focus not on creating Native meals for the world to see, but rather creating them for Native communities themselves.

 “It has been the Native food that has been my most powerful educator,” he shared.
 “It was not academia that brought me to mental health, decolonization, indigeneity, health disparities and creating pathways.”